 Date: May 5th

 Cinco de Mayo celebrates Mexican American culture, not its independence.
-Mexican Americans love their culture, and hold parades, eat street food, attend block parties, and more to share it with the public.
-A photography contest can give supporters the chance to share these holiday events and win prizes.
+Mexican Americans love their culture, and they hold parades, eat street food, attend block parties, and share it with the public.
+A photography contest can allow supporters to share these holiday events and win prizes.

 Date: May 5th to 11th - National Pet Week

 National Pet Week starts May 5th this year.
 Pet ownership is so common in the United States that you're sure to have enough participation in your organization's Pet Parade.
 Choose a date and time that works best for supporters, and contact your local municipality to use a local park or street.
-Invite local vendors to set up tables and join the fun for a fee.
+Invite local community members to set up tables and join the fun for a fee.
+Additionally, you may collaborate with local businesses to finance your spring fundraiser ideas.

 Date: May 5th to 6th - Yom HaSoah

 Holocaust Remembrance Day marks the anniversary of the Warsaw Ghetto Uprising in 1943.
-An online campaign during this time may be more appropriate than an event.
+An online campaign during this time may be more appropriate than an event through a fundraising page.
 Jewish Holocaust Centers can create a fundraising page and raise funds for antisemitism education, capital campaigns for Holocaust centers, or support for Jewish survivors of the current atrocities.

 Date: May 12th

 From 2020 to 2022, more than 800,000 women took up golf, increasing the number of women golfers to 6.4 million.
 This Mother's Day, your nonprofit can host a golf tournament exclusively for women or invite families to join the fun with a mini-golf tournament.
-Charge a registration fee, and contact local golf clubs for auction items that may appeal to golf lovers.
+Charge a registration fee or entry fee, and contact local golf courses for auction items that may appeal to golf lovers.

 Date: May 23rd - Buddha Day